Occupational Therapy Information Sheet for Individuals with Autism

 - Provide support for individuals who have physical or cognitive challenges

-What are skills that Occupational Therapists may work on?
+These are skills that Occupational Therapists may work on with a person who has autism:

 - Daily living